 The third most common relapse trigger is negativity or challenging emotions.
 Stay positive and remove yourself from anyone and anything negative.
 Negativity will take the life out of you; don’t have any part of it.
 When faced with challenging emotions, pray, journal your feelings, or meditate.
 The fourth most common relapse trigger is things or objects.
 Your senses can play a big part when it comes to relapse.
 Hearing a song, smelling a certain scent, or seeing an object part of your addiction can all be triggered.
 Be prepared and again have a plan in place in case a situation arises.
 The last most common trigger to relapse is celebrations.
 Times of celebration can be hard.
 You may see other people drinking or using and think you can have just one.
 You may feel like you are in control, but you realize you aren’t once you are in the situation.
 Don’t put yourself in these situations.
 Like we stated a couple of times above, be prepared.
 Having a relapse prevention plan is vital in early recovery.
 Work with your therapist or counselor to develop a plan.

-Start Treatment for Addiction at Evoke Wellness MA TODAY!
+Start Treatment for Addiction at Evoke Wellness at Cohasset TODAY!